Fueled/booot-bot/README.md

 # bOOOt bot
 ## Justworks ICS Reader
-A bot that sends out a O.O.O. message for all registered P.T.O requests for currently JustWorks only.
+A bot that sends out a O.O.O. message for all registered P.T.O requests, this for currently only the [Justworks ICS File](http://help.justworks.com/customer/en/portal/articles/2338092-company-calendar).
 Basically schedules a Cloudwatch Event and executes a Lambda Function to chat on Slack.
-Gets the next week and calculates who is out in that week and nicely shows it:
+Gets next week entries and calculates who is out in that week and shows it i.e.:

 Hey there :wave:, keeping you up to date on who's O.O.O. next week: